Brhum1/Brhum1/README.md

 ### 📈 Goals
 - Develop tools for productivity and learning management systems.
 - Contribute to open-source projects in education and technology.
+- Learn new technologies in front-end and back-end
 - Master Japanese (currently using *Japanese From Zero!* for learning).

  ### 📫  Let's Connect!